LIMINAL: Exploring The Frontiers of LLM Decode Performance: Introduction

-Our analytical model allows us to perform a systematic analysis of LLM inference performance across a wide range of hypothetical and near-future hardware technologies, including AI accelerators like GPUs and TPUs with varying memory bandwidths and distributed clusters with different network topologies.
+LIMINAL allows us to, for the first time, uncover the fundamental limits of LLM decode imposed by a given technology.
+With LIMINAL, performance and performance per watt can be expressed as analytical equations whose inputs are model structure and hardware specifications.
+In this paper, we perform a systematic analysis of LLM inference performance across a wide range of hypothetical and near-future hardware technologies, including AI accelerators like GPUs and TPUs with varying memory bandwidths and distributed clusters with different network topologies.
 By decoupling performance from specific hardware implementations, we can explore the fundamental limits of LLM inference, identify critical bottlenecks, and assess the potential impact of future hardware advancements.
-We call our model, LIMINAL (LLM Inference Memory-bandwidth And Latency).
-It's key insight is to abstract an application as dependent operators which can be characterized by the volume of data, amount of compute, and need for synchronization when parallelized.
-Mirroring this, hardware is expressed in terms of it's compute capability, memory bandwidth, memory capacity, and inter-chip synchronization delays.
-With this framing performance and performance per watt can be expressed as analytical equations whose inputs are model structure and hardware specifications.
-This approach offers several advantages over silicon measurements and ``point'' studies.
-These include the ability to explore hypothetical scenarios like future hardware, identification of fundamental bottlenecks, systematic parameter sweeps across models, context-length, batch-size, user throughput requirements, and hardware-agnostic analysis of LLMs' behavior.

-\christos{from a paper writing perspective, it would be useful to have a few more sentences on how your modeling approach works before enumerating its advantages.
-Those sentences should say what you model and how the detailed mapping does not much much at this level}